CS521-Burstein/final-project-alexmao0501/README.md

 2. Run the finalprojectv2.ipynb script

 This will read the csv file into a dataframe using a popular import tool, pandas.
-(The script should be run sequentially in order to reproduce the same results
+The script should be run sequentially in order to reproduce the same results.

 3. Read METCS521_Final Project_Writeup.pdf in order to read a non-exhaustive explanation of our project.